-Breadth of Knowledge Distribution Area: Humanities
+Contact Hours: 151 credit, LabLab component of the EDU 101 course.Breadth of Knowledge Distribution Area: Humanities

-ENG 101: English Composition I3 credits, LectureContact Hours: 45Multi-term
+ENG 101: English Composition I Contact Hours: 45

 Students cultivate their individual voice as a writer with the intent to meet the demands of varying audiences and communication goals.
 Students develop critical thinking skills involving analysis and synthesis, and sharpen research skills through a variety of writing assignments with different rhetorical and disciplinary purposes.
 Breadth of Knowledge Distribution Area: English